A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 This green water is known as Moor Onsen due to the composition of organic vegetative substances.

-The soothing and light green Moor Onsen contains fulvic acid, sodium hydrogen bicarbonate, and sulfur.
-However, the mechanism of the tone of the water is still unclear.
+The soothing, light green Moor Onsen contains fulvic acid, sodium hydrogen bicarbonate, and sulfur.
+However, the mechanism of the water’s tone is still unclear.

 All in all, taking a dip in this pool can bring you these beauty benefits: